pfsense/docs/source/releases/index.rst

 Releases
 ********

-This section contains information about past and present release of pfSense software.
+This section contains information about past and present release of pfSense® software.
 This includes release notes and detailed version information.

 General Release Information